jingyany/data-512-a3/README.md

 ## Data Analysis

+#### The Hypothesises:

+Several intended analysis are listed below.
+We will make our own assumption to each question before conducting the analysis.

-The analysis we plan to perform:
+#### The analysis intended to perform:

 - What are the most desirable attributes in a female partner?
 What are the most desirable attributes in a male partner?
 Does this differ for female partners?
 - How important do people think attractiveness is in potential mate selection vs. its real impact?